2025 ABSA Cup

-The 2025 Absa Cup was the 18th edition of the annual knock-out competition in Zambian football, organized by the FAZ.
+The 2025 Absa Cup was the 18th edition of the annual knock-out competition in Zambian football, organized by FAZ.
 For the second time in the tournament’s history, the competition featured 21 teams.
 Following a format revamp approved by FAZ and Absa Bank Zambia in 2024, the Absa Cup included 10 provincial teams, seven MTN Super League teams, and four ZPL National League teams.
 This expanded format was designed to enhance nationwide participation and increase excitement in the tournament.
 Ten provincial teams competed in preliminary matches held on 15–16 March to determine which clubs advanced to the Round of 16.
 From that stage, the competition followed a single-elimination format, with knockout rounds played through the quarterfinals and semifinals, culminating in the final.

 Teams

 The ABSA Cup is a single-elimination tournament featuring 21 teams in 2025, an expanded format introduced in the 2023 edition.
 It consisted of:

 10 provincial representatives from Zambia’s ten provinces, who contested in a preliminary round.

 7 MTN Super League clubs (top tier) and 4 National Division One teams (second tier), who entered in the Round of 16.

 All rounds were drawn randomly, with matches played at neutral venues across Zambia.